DIFI-Consortium/DIFI-Certification/DIFI_101_Tutorial.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-The following code creates a valid DIFI signal data packet, filled with 1's and 0's for the IQ samples.
+The following code creates a valid DIFI signal data packet, filled with repeating 1's and 0's for the IQ samples.
 In the later portion of this tutorial we will create code that can parse this packet, but first we will dissect it in Wireshark.

 ``` python
 import socket